-1.2.2.1 Robustness
+1.2.2.3 Robustness

 We have presented scoring a deformable template as a form of least squares fitting problem.
 There is a basic difficulty in such problems.
-Points that are dramatically in error, usually called outliers and traditionally blamed on typist error [153, 330], can be overweighted in determining the fit.
+Points that are dramatically in error, usually called outliers and traditionally blamed on typist error [322, 155], can be overweighted in determining the fit.
+Figure 1.4 shows an example of this very general problem, in the context of line fitting.
 Outliers in vision problems tend to be unavoidable, because nature is so generous with visual data that there is usually something seriously misleading in any signal.
 There are a variety of methods for managing difficulties created by outliers that are used in building deformable template trackers.
 An estimator is called robust if the estimate tends to be only weakly affected by outliers.
 For example, the average of a set of observations is not a robust estimate of the mean of their source (because if one observation is, say, mistyped, the average could be wildly incorrect).
 The median is a robust estimate, because it will not be much affected by the mistyped observation.

-Gating - the scheme of finding edge points by searching out some distance along the normal from a curve - is one strategy to obtain robustness.
+The scheme of finding edge points by searching out some distance along the normal from a curve is a gating strategy (figure 1.5).
 In this case, one limits the distance searched.
 Ideally, there is only one edge point in the search window, but if there are more one takes the closest (strongest, mutatis mutandis depending on application details).
 If there is nothing, one accepts some fixed score, chosen to make the cost continuous.
 This means that the cost function, while strictly not differentiable, is not dominated by very distant edge points.
 These are not seen in the gate, and there is an upper bound on the error any one site can contribute.
+Again, this strategy confers robustness.